 Most people that have worked with Salesforce as an admin or power user know Salesforce Dataloader.
-When designing Dataload Retry Management our goal was to implement a similar experience.
-See table below for a comparison.
+When designing Dataload Retry Management our goal was to implement a similar experience, as outlined in the following table.

 |Salesforce Dataloader||ProcessingHub Dataload Retry Management|